maxgerhardt/renode_mbedos/README.md

 Start in the renode console with `s @/<path to script>`.

 ## Execution results

+In the UART2 analyzer, nothing shows up.

+In the renode console, messagegs are spammed regarding reading TIM5->CNT.

 ```
 16:22:48.0917 [INFO] Loaded monitor commands from: /home/max/Downloads/renode/./scripts/monitor.py